HTTPArchive/almanac.httparchive.org/src/content/en/2021/cms.md

 In some of the sections, we focus only on the top CMSs in terms of adoption, due to the large number of CMS platforms.

-We discover that almost half of all the sites in the world are created using a CMS.
+**TLDR;** We discover that almost half of all the sites in the world are created using a CMS.
 While the top 10 most popular CMS list remains relatively stable year-over-year, there are some interesting changes in market share.
 The performance of CMS-built sites has improved dramatically since the last time we checked.

 Let's dive into our analysis.